m-romanenko/RL-Quadcopter/README.md

 *Teach a Quadcopter How to Fly!*

-This project contains code that designs an agent that controls a quadcopter, and traisn it using the DDPG reinforcement learning algorithm.
+This project contains code that designs an agent that controls a quadcopter, and trains it using the DDPG reinforcement learning algorithm.

 ## References